 - Economics 15A-B. Probability and Statistics.

-- Mathematics 2A-B and 4.
-Calculus and Mathematics for Economists.
+- Mathematics 2A-B. Calculus and Mathematics for Economists.

 - Economics 100A-B-C. Intermediate Micro and Macroeconomics.†

 - Six additional Economics courses, one of which may be lower-division.

 †Economics 100A-B-C and 105A-B-C may not both be taken for credit and are not considered interchangeable.
 For students who are interested in the major of Quantitative Economics but are not officially a declared major, you are advised to begin with Economics 105A.